karlskewes/spinnaker-pac/TUTORIAL.md

 # Spinnaker as Code Tutorial

-This tutorial aims to take you through the mechanisms available to customize applications and pipelines so that you can use it for your own purpose.
+This tutorial aims to take you through the mechanisms available to customize applications and pipelines.

-This tutorial takes the approach of interacting with the jsonnet from a Developers point of view at first, assuming that some team has setup Spinnaker Kubernetes accounts, Gitlab & Docker artifacts sources for you.
+This tutorial assumes that some team has setup Spinnaker Kubernetes accounts, Gitlab & Docker artifacts sources for you.

 Table of Contents: